mxmmargarida/IPG/README.md

 ![equation](https://latex.codecogs.com/gif.latex?A%5Ep%20%5Cin%20M_%7Br_p%20%5Ctimes%20n_p%7D%2C%20n_p%20%5Cgeq%20B_p%2C%20b%5Ep%20%5Cin%20M_%7Br_p%20%5Ctimes%201%7D)

 **Remark**: The implemented algorithmic approach is guaranteed to return an equilibrium if each player strategy set is bounded and non-empty.
 Otherwise, the algorithm may fail to stop.
-In particular, note that this methodology is proven to be correct (see associated paper) **even if there are continous variables continuous**.
+In particular, note that this methodology is proven to be correct (see associated paper) **even if there are continous variables**, i.e., it is not necessary for all variables to be integer.

 ## Description of the files